mathesar-foundation/mathesar/docs/docs/user-guide/roles.md

 Many permissioning systems utilize the concept of "users" to control access, and PostgreSQL roles work in much the same way.
 You connect to a PostgreSQL server by supplying your role's name and password.
 Then your role will dictate your access throughout the server.

-Other permissioning systems also commonly have a _separate_ concept of "groups", wherein multiple users can be members of a single group, and permissions can be granted to the group as a whole.
+Other permission systems commonly have a _separate_ concept of "groups", wherein multiple users can be members of a single group.
+Permissions can be granted to the group as a whole.
 Interestingly, PostgreSQL roles can _also_ function as groups!
-Through [role inheritance](#inheritance), any role can be granted to any other role.
+Through [role inheritance](#inheritance), the permissions of any role can be granted to any other role.

 !!! warning "Users vs Roles"
     Outside of Mathesar, it’s not uncommon for people to say _user_ when referring to a PostgreSQL _role_.
 However, within the context of Mathesar, users and roles are different things!
 Our documentation maintains this distinction pedantically.
 When we say "user", we mean a _Mathesar_ user, and when we say "role", we mean a _PostgreSQL_ role.